 What to Order: Monjayaki

 What We Paid: JPY 1,890 for one mixed monjayaki and one beer

 8. Oreryu Shio Ramen 俺流塩らーめん 円山町店

-Can your trip to Japan ever be complete without eating at least one bowl ramen?
-Like sushi, it’s one of the most popular and beloved Japanese dishes and something you need to have to get the full Japanese experience.
+Can your trip to Japan ever be complete without eating at least one bowl of ramen?
+Like sushi, it’s a popular and beloved Japanese dish and something you need to eat in order to have the full Japanese food experience.

-These next two ramen restaurants were recommended to us by the same Tokyo local who led us to the monjayaki place so you know they’re going to be good.
+These next two Tokyo restaurants were recommended to us by the same local who led us to the monjayaki restaurant so you know they’re going to be good.
 Of the two, Oreryu Shio Ramen is much easier to get to as it’s located just a short walk from Shibuya station.